Restaurant media: Trends

-The major players in the food service market have been competing with new product introductions, healthier menu items and new, friendlier restaurant designs.
+McDonald's announced a renovation program aimed at redesigning many of its restaurants.
+The new format includes features such as leather seating, television screens and wireless internet access.
+According to the company, the redesigned restaurants are intended to accommodate different types of customer activity through designated fast, social and extended-stay areas.
+Reports at the time indicated that some renovated locations experienced increases in customer traffic and sales.
+Similar initiatives by major food-service companies included menu changes and restaurant redesigns intended to enhance the customer experience.
 McDonald's has begun a $5 billion renovation project to try to encourage patrons to linger longer in their restaurants.
 This demonstrates two things.
 One, traditional "fast food" restaurants are looking for ways to keep customers in the store longer in an attempt to generate more purchases.
 And two, the old value proposition behind fast food: deliver a meal cheaply and quickly is also changing.
-Consumers are becoming so immersed in technology, media and marketing that they are now even expecting to be entertained while they dine.